 How can I ensure that my fittings are installed on time?

-It is critical to have a clear and detailed schedule of fittings document and to communicate this document to all parties involved in the project to ensure that your fittings are installed on time.
-Your builder provides this paperwork to each subcontractor and supplier when they send for quotes prior to construction and when sending purchase orders assigning contract work packages.
+It’s important to have a clear, detailed fittings schedule and to share it with everyone involved in the project to make sure fittings are installed on time.
+Your builder provides this document to subcontractors and suppliers when requesting quotes before construction and again when issuing purchase orders for contract work packages.

 It is crucial to keep a close eye on the delivery of materials to the construction site and track the progress of subcontractors.
 It is equally important to ensure that the appropriate fixtures are correctly installed during the appropriate stages of construction.